Air France warns on profit as overcapacity hits prices

 European airline stocks were among the region's worst-performing shares, as the Air France-KLM profit warning spilled over to Lufthansa, whose shares fell 2 percent, and British Airways and Iberia parent IAG, whose stock dropped 4 percent.

-Air France-KLM said the lower expected result - at 2.2-2.3 billion euros (1.7 billion pounds-1.8 billion pounds) down from previous guidance of 2.5 billion - still represented a 20 percent improvement on 2013 earnings before interest, tax, depreciation and amortisation.
+Air France-KLM said the lower expected result - at 2.2-2.3 billion euros ($3.0-3.15 billion) down from previous guidance of 2.5 billion - still represented a 20 percent improvement on 2013 earnings before interest, tax, depreciation and amortisation.

 "While not representing a turning point in market trends, the June traffic figures published today as well as bookings for July and August nevertheless reflect the over-capacity on certain long-haul routes, notably North America and Asia, with the attendant impact on yields," the airline said.